open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/extending-managed-clusters.md

 ```

 However, there're some restrictions to the label value such as the content
-length, and legal charset etc, so it's not convenient to put some structurelized
+length, and legal charset etc, so it's not convenient to put some structuralized
 or comprehensive data in the label value.

 Additionally, due to the fact that the finest granularity of authorization